 Alyssa Dumas (Resident Artist) is a recent graduate of Plymouth State University.
 She holds a Bachelor of Arts degree in Theatre with a focus in Musical Theatre.
 She was honored with the 2010 New Hampshire Theatre Award for Best Supporting Actress.
 Onstage credits include: Les Miserables (Fantine), Hairspray (Velma Von Tussle), The Drowsy Chaperone (Janet Van deGraaf), and Spring Awakening (Wendla).

 Henry Kopczynskie III (Resident Artist) is a pianist, accompanist, conductor, composer, vocalist, and vocal coach.
 He has served as musical director for several theatrical productions throughout Southern New Hampshire.
 Henry holds a Bachelor of Music in Composition from Boston’s Berklee College of Music.
-The New Hampshire Theatre Award for Best Musical Direction for his work on Peacock Players production of The Addams Family.
-Peacock Players Mainstage productions include: Joseph and the Amazing Technicolor Dreamcoat, Disney’s The Jungle Book, A Night of 1000 Stars, Forbidden Broadway, Honk!, 13 the Musical, A Christmas Carol, Schoolhouse Rock Live!, Seussical, Disney’s Cinderella, Noises Off, Disney’s Winnie the Pooh, Snow White and the Seven Dwarfs, Les Miserables, Disney’s The Little Mermaid, Into The Woods, Shrek – The Musical, Christmas Spectacular, Disney’s Tarzan, Spring Awakening, and The Addams Family, and The Wizard of Oz.
+Henry received the New Hampshire Theatre Award for Best Musical Direction for his work on Peacock Players production of The Addams Family.
+Peacock Players Mainstage productions include: Joseph and the Amazing Technicolor Dreamcoat, Disney’s The Jungle Book, A Night of 1000 Stars, Forbidden Broadway, Honk!, 13 the Musical, A Christmas Carol, Schoolhouse Rock Live!, Seussical, Disney’s Cinderella, Noises Off, Disney’s Winnie the Pooh, Snow White and the Seven Dwarfs, Les Miserables, Disney’s The Little Mermaid, Into The Woods, Shrek – The Musical, Christmas Spectacular, Disney’s Tarzan, Spring Awakening, The Addams Family, and The Wizard of Oz.

 Michael Shawn O’Keefe (Resident Artist) has over fifteen years experience in community and professional theater, on stage and behind the scenes.
 He has been a proud Peacock Players Summer Theatre Camp Counselor, and has managed the teen Young Company apprenticeship program.
 Mike founded and directed two different New Hampshire Improv Comedy troupes, and until recently, taught improvisation for inner city school students in Brooklyn, NY and Newark, NJ.
 Michael is a graduate of The New Actors Workshop in Manhattan, and is a founding artist of the Jersey City Children’s Theater.
 Michael has been teaching in New York and New Jersey for the past four years and is proud to be returning to Peacock Players as a Resident Artist – where he first discovered his love for theatre education.